Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: SIAP: Utilizing Spectral and Temporal Information for Imputation

+where $\Sigma$ suggests a general covariance structure.
+As a comparison, since the first term in Eq.~\eqref{eq:matrix factorization} vanishes when $\bx_t$ is entirely missing, $\bb_t$ will shrink to 0.
+Therefore, the original matrix completion method is extremely sensitive to data preprocessing.

-We assume the function $\bmu(t)$ to be \textit{periodic cubic splines}, which leverage the knowledge of SSI periodicity and preserve more flexibility than sinusoidal curves.
+We model $\bmu(t)$ using \textit{periodic cubic splines}, which leverage the periodicity of SSI and preserve more flexibility than sinusoidal curves.
 Splines are smooth functions obtained from concatenating pieces of polynomials at a sequence of breakpoints called \textit{knots} \citep{wang_shaperestricted_2021, hastie_chapter_2009, gu_chapter_2013a}.
-The periodic basis splines can be constructed from \textit{basis splines} (B-splines) \citep{wang_shaperestricted_2021} given the knots and the endpoints of a period.
-Given the basis splines $\{\phi_i\}_{i=1}^\kappa$ and $\bphi = (\phi_i,\ldots,\phi_\kappa)^{\top}$, $\bmu$ can be parameterized by $\Theta^\top \bphi_t$ where $\Theta = (\bm \theta_1, \bm \theta_2, \ldots ,\bm \theta_m)\in\mathbb R^{\kappa\times m}$ are the coefficients of the spline.
-When accounting for multiple periodicities since the Sun exhibits several irradiance cycles including 27-day solar rotational cycle, 11-year solar activity cycle, and the year-round cycle caused by Earth’s orbit around the Sun, the corresponding basis functions are stacked to form the basis matrix $\Phi$, resulting in an additive model.
+The periodic basis splines are constructed from \textit{basis splines} (B-splines, \citealp{deboor_calculating_1972}) given the knots and the endpoints of a period \citep{wang_shaperestricted_2021}.
+With the basis splines $\{\phi_i\}_{i=1}^\kappa$ and $\bphi = (\phi_1,\ldots,\phi_\kappa)^{\top}$, $\bmu$ is parameterized by $\Theta^\top \bphi(t)$ where $\Theta = (\bm \theta_1, \bm \theta_2, \ldots ,\bm \theta_m)\in\mathbb R^{\kappa\times m}$ are the coefficients.
+When accounting for multiple periodicities, since the Sun exhibits several irradiance cycles, including the 27-day solar rotational cycle, 11-year solar activity cycle, and the year-round cycle caused by Earth’s orbit around the Sun, the corresponding bases are concatenated to form the basis matrix $\Phi$, which results in an additive model.

-Our proposed algorithm optimizes the regularized negative marginal log-likelihood
+Our proposed algorithm optimizes the regularized negative marginal log-likelihood,